Pomodoro Technique explained

-The Pomodoro Technique was developed in the late 1980s, by the Italian, Francesco Cirillo as a time management technique.
-One main characteristic of this now classic technique is the use of a cooking alarm, used to mark periods of 25 minutes in which to concentrate.
+The Pomodoro Technique was developed in the late 1980s, by the Italian, Francesco Cirillo as a time management system technique.
+One main characteristic of this now classic technique is the use of a tomato shaped cooking alarm, used to mark periods of 25 minutes in which to concentrate.

-The technique was given the Italian name ‘Pomodoro’ (tomato) due to the kitchen alarm that Cirillo had at the time.
+The Pomodoro technique timer was given the Italian name ‘Pomodoro’ (tomato) due to the kitchen alarm that Cirillo had at the time.
 Which was in the shape of a red tomato.
 Cirillo called every 25-minute time period a ‘Pomodoro’.

 Today, the Pomodoro Technique is a registered trademark and you can follow certified Pomodoro Technique training courses that focus on effective divisions of time.
 The technique is used by many university students as a time management method to schedule work time for important tasks.
 Scheduling a pomodoro session enables them to start working with great focus on their educational tasks.